launchdarkly/api-client-python/docs/OtherApi.md

 Root resource

-Issue a `GET` request to the root resource to find all of the resource categories supported by the API
+Get all of the resource categories the API supports.

 ### Example